merchantinresidence/abra-docs/schema.md

 | `PROPERTY_NAME`  | The name of the property you're customizing within the block                                    |
 | `PROPERTY_VALUE` | The value of the property you're customizing within the block                                   |

+### Example

-Here's an example of an Abra promotion using a popup block in the schema:
+For example, a promotion using a popup block in the schema:

 ```json
 {